Materiality

 (Applies to 21 properties)

-Condominiums for sale or rent By FY2026, develop for-sale and for-rent condominiums that use timber for major structural components *16 - No developed properties
+Condominiums for sale or rent By FY2026, develop for-sale and for-rent condominiums that use timber for major structural components - (Before target setting) No developed properties No developed properties

-Collaborating and Co-creating with Customers Long-term buildings Communicate with tenants about sustainability at least 4 times a year - Achieved Achieved Achieved P.34
+Collaboration and co-creation with customers Long-term buildings Communicate with long-term tenants about sustainability at least four times a year - Achieved Achieved Achieved P.37

 Condominiums for sale or rent Communicate with residents and plan and implement sustainability measures - Achieved Achieved Achieved